 An entry in the precursor list contains the precursor mesh STA address and the lifetime of this entry.
 If an existing entry in a precursor list is updated, the lifetime is the maximum of the current and the updated value.
 If the lifetime of a precursor expires, it will be deleted from the precursor list.
 Precursors are used to identify legitimate transmitters of individually addressed frames (see 10.37.3.2 (At intermediate and destination mesh STAs (individually addressed))) and for the notification of link failures (in case of HWMP, see 14.10.11 (Path error (PERR) mechanism)).

+The forwarding information shall be considered as valid when the active mesh path selection protocol validates it.
+When STA performs MSDU/MMPDU forwarding, it shall use valid forwarding information only.

 The forwarding information shall be considered as invalid if its lifetime has expired.
 Also, forwarding information is marked as invalid when certain conditions are met in the processing of mesh path selection elements, e.g., path error processing in HWMP (14.10.11.4 (PERR element processing)).

 The active path selection protocol may define additional parameters in the forwarding information.
 Details on the additional parameters of the forwarding information constructed by the hybrid wireless mesh protocol (HWMP) are described in 14.10.8.4 (Forwarding information).